bishop986/Study/README.md

 #SomeThings
 author bishop986
 -
-This project dir includes some of my strange thinks,and some naive content.
+-This project dir includes some of my strange thinks,and some naive content.
+-Fianlly I successfully use ssh to access Github.